nalves599/bling-bank-sirs-project/REPORT.md

 }
 ```

-(_Identify communication entities and the messages they exchange with a UML sequence or collaboration diagram._)

 ## 3. Conclusion

 With this project, we were able to deepen our understanding of cryptographic libraries and how to use them in a real world scenario.
-It was also a great opportunity to learn a little bit abouth virtual machines using QEMU and NixOS.
+It was also a great opportunity to learn a little bit about virtual machines using QEMU and NixOS.
 We also learned that we can't take security for granted and how difficult it is to implement a secure system.
 Not only due to the sheer amount of ways used to attack a system, but also due to the fact that it is very easy to make a mistake and compromise the whole system.
 Setting up the infrastructure was also a great learning experience, since it allowed us to learn how to configure a network and how to setup a firewall.

-We were very sastified in being able to implement in our project the shamir secret sharing algorithm, which was not taught in class, but we were able to learn it by ourselves.
-And how it allowed us to have a more robust system.
+We were very sastified in being able to implement in our project the shamir secret sharing algorithm, which was not taught in class, but we were able to learn it by ourselves and how it allowed us to have a more robust system.
 Implementing the session keys and the JWT tokens was also a great learning experience, since it allowed us to learn how to implement a secure login system.

 We were also very happy with the fact that we were able to implement the library in a way that it can be used in the frontend and in the backend, allowing us to have a single language for the whole project.
 One of the main reasons to do this was to allow the user to see his information in a browser without even noticing that his data was being transformed in the background.